aiven/devportal/docs/products/kafka/howto/create-topics-automatically.rst

 Create Apache Kafka topics automatically
 ==========================================

-You can set Kafka to automatically create a topic when a message is produced to a topic that does not exist.
+You can set Apache Kafka to automatically create a topic when a message is produced to a topic that does not exist.
 By default, in Aiven for Apache Kafka this features is turned off as safeguard against accidental topic creation and when a message is produced to a topic that does not yet exist.
 In such cases the common error message is the following::

     KafkaTimeoutError: Failed to update metadata after 60.0 secs.